 - Use cupcake liners for serving!
 You can use any color or style you want, so use your imagination, there are a lot of cute themed options out there.

-- This is a fun dessert to serve with a couple of other dessert items, like a Chocolate Hummus Dessert Tray or Cantaloupe and Ice Cream, Roasted Nectarines with Caramel Sauce, Decorated Chocolate Covered Strawberries, Fresh Tangerine Sorbet, or White Chocolate Peanut Butter Cups!
+- This is a fun dessert to serve with a couple of other dessert items, like a Chocolate Hummus Dessert Tray or Cantaloupe and Ice Cream, Roasted Nectarines with Caramel Sauce, Decorated Chocolate Covered Strawberries, Fresh Tangerine Sorbet, these very good White Chocolate Peanut Butter Cups, these very cute and easy Chocolate Covered Oreos and Ginger Pistachio Biscotti.

 - Here’s another simple idea!
 Put the cut crispy treats on a lollipop stick for a fun way to serve them, or cut them with a cookie cutter (how about a heart shape?)